 Autonomous companies such as Optimus Ride and Delphi are already testing out self-driving cars in Boston.
 Hyundai and Kia Motors, too, are incorporating elements of self-driving to create an Automated Valet Parking System (AVPS) – a combination of electronic charging and autonomous driving to help drivers park their cars remotely with their smartphones.

-Despite self-driving cars being right around the corner, sparse information is available about their capabilities.
-With the truth about autonomous vehicles being shrouded in mystery, numerous myths and misconceptions have started to circulate around the world.
-And so, we shall debunk some of the most popular myths and replace them with real facts to educate the public with the truth about autonomous vehicles.
+And so, we shall debunk some of the most popular autonomous vehicle myths and replace them with real facts to educate the public with the truth about autonomous vehicles.

 This a total myth as self-sufficient vehicles will radically transform the notion of ‘vehicle proprietorship’.
 In today’s date, individuals feel the need to claim ownership of a vehicle as traditional cars are not capable of exploring the city without a driver on board.
 There is a belief that vehicles help individuals navigate their way through the city but they spend most of their life parked in the garage or on the street.
 Once the innovation of autonomous vehicles takes off, individuals can opt for shard vehicle possession and membership-based purchases.
 A study FHWA revealed that one self-driving car has the potential to replace 13 individually owned vehicles and thus, become a much more eco-friendly and affordable alternative.

 Conventional cars are created keeping the driver’s perspective in mind.
-Similarly, the new self-driving models will be moulded to fit the idea of hands-free travelling experience.
+Similarly, the new self-driving models will be moulded to fit the idea of hands-free traveling experience.
 Manufactures may focus on amplifying space by eliminating factors that are not essential for self-driving cars.
-Items such as steering wheels and pedals may become retractable to maximise traveller comfort.
-However, certain elements may stay the same or be modified to ensure individuals can still drive their car whenever they wish to.
+Items such as steering wheels and pedals may become retractable to maximize traveler comfort.
+However, certain elements may stay the same or be modified to ensure individuals can still drive their cars whenever they wish to.

 When discussing the safety standards of autonomous vehicles, the first question that pops into the mind is the ethical trolley problem wherein the AI must settle on deciding who to protect and who to save during an inevitable accident, making people wonder whether they are truly safe.
 However, a report by NHTSA dictates that driver error causes about 90% of traffic accidents.
 When Google’s self-driving cars were put to the test, they witnessed 16 crashes in over two million miles- all of which were caused by human error, rendering the above statement completely false.